-My client base is broad and includes private debt funds, investment funds, specialty finance firms, hedge funds, commercial finance companies, business development companies, and other alternative lenders in financial centers around the world.
-Representation is confidential, but the clients include many of the world’s most well-known capital providers, who invest in the middle market, as well as the large cap space.
+My client base is broad and includes traditional regulated banks as well as alternative lenders, such as investment managers, private debt funds, investment funds, specialty finance firms, commercial finance companies, and others.
+These representations generally are confidential, but my clients include many of the world’s most well-known capital providers, who invest in the middle market as well as the large-cap space.

 What types of cases/deals do you work on?

-My practice focuses on complex finance transactions and credit arrangements, particularly financings that include a junior capital component or multiple tranches of debt.
+My practice focuses on complex finance transactions and credit arrangements, including those featuring a junior capital component or multiple tranches of debt.